MPJ-Imaging/battery_xct_workflows/paper/paper.md

 # Conclusion

 Reliable battery QA is essential for performance, safety, and trust in Li-ion technologies, and XCT is a key tool for observing defects before they become failures [@attia2025challenges].
 However, without open, shareable analysis pipelines, XCT results are difficult to compare or reproduce across labs and products. `battery_xct_workflows` addresses this gap by providing examples for common cylindrical cell QA tasks performed with XCT.
 Example segmentation methods are also demonstrated using both ML and classic CV approaches.
 By packaging runnable code, data, and narrative in one place, these workflows lower the barrier to quantitative XCT analysis.
-We hope this resource will seed a community of practice around open battery QA, with future extensions to additional cell formats (pouch cells, prismatic cells), uncertainty reporting, and integration into automated testing pipelines.
+We hope this resource will seed a community of practice around open battery QA, with future extensions to additional open-source ML models, cell formats (pouch cells, prismatic cells), uncertainty reporting, and integration into automated testing pipelines.

 # Acknowledgements